cdl-geneseo/critical-digital-practices/mod-3/keep-a-daily-journal.md

 ### Automation Step 2: Make the script executable

-We saw in [Some Plain-Text File Formats](/critical-digital-practices/mod-3/kinds-of-text) that files ending in `.sh` are **excecutable** plain-text files.
+We saw in [Some Plain-Text File Formats](/critical-digital-practices/mod-3/kinds-of-text) that files ending in `.sh` are **executable** plain-text files.
 You can read and edit them like other plain-text files, but you can also ask your computer to **run** the code that's inside them.
 How?

 In [Getting More Information About Files and Folders](/critical-digital-practices/mod-2/getting-more-information), we saw that a "long" display of a folder's contents will show us the permissions associated with each file in the folder.
 The `r` in these permissions stands for **read**, the `w` for **write**, and the `x` for **execute**.
 In order to run, an executable file must contain valid executable code and also have that `x` in its permissions.